rehamrashad/Neural-network/README.md

- Neural-network project on withear history
+ Neural-network project on weather History